VFabricio/vfj-page/posts/aoc1_1.md

 Hopefully, even folks who are not used to PureScript can at least get the gist of this.
 Once again, I will be happy to (try to) answer any questions you may have.
 In the next post I will tackle the part 2 of this puzzle.
 Thanks for reading!

-[^1]: In reality, `map` is more general than this.
+<a id="footnote-map">1</a>: In reality, `map` is more general than this.
 The second argument doesn't have to be just an array, but can be any of a class of things called _functors_.
 That's why I avoided writing `map`'s type signature, which, in it's full glory, is `map :: forall a b f.
-Functor f => (a -> b) -> f a -> f b`.
+Functor f => (a -> b) -> f a -> f b`. [&hookleftarrow;](#to-footnote-map)

-[^2]: You may find it confusing that there are two things called `maybe`/`Maybe`, one being a function and another being a type, differing only by capitalization.
+<a id="footnote-maybe">2</a>: You may find it confusing that there are two things called `maybe`/`Maybe`, one being a function and another being a type, differing only by capitalization.
 That is fine because, basically, PureScript, has two namespaces, one for names at the value-level and another for names at the type-level and it distinguishes (this is forced by the compiler) between them with capitalization.
 In other words, you can't write a type with a lowercase name, nor can you write a function with an capital initial.
-So, it's easy to know which is which when see pairs like `maybe`/`Maybe`.
+So, it's easy to know which is which when see pairs like `maybe`/`Maybe`. [&hookleftarrow;](#to-footnote-maybe)

 2020-01-14T16:22:00-03:00